BadIdeaFactory/biffud.com/src/pages/people/bios/ted-han.md

   - accomplice: true
 avatar: ted-han.jpg
 website:
-bluesky:
+bluesky: knowtheory.net
-mastodon:
+mastodon: ted@an.errant.cloud
-twitter: knowtheory
+twitter:
 github: knowtheory
 quote: Ted Han could not be reached for comment
 score: 1
 ---

 Ted Han is a multidisciplanarian, and similar to most planaria possesses a rudimentary bilobed central nervous system, and extremely poor vision.
-He has started several new projects of varying sizes, serves on the board of the [Asian American Journalists Association](https://www.aaja.org), and previously ran [DocumentCloud](https://www.documentcloud.org).
+He has started several new projects of varying sizes, served on the board of the [Asian American Journalists Association](https://www.aaja.org), and previously ran [DocumentCloud](https://www.documentcloud.org), Mozilla Rally, and Mozilla.social.